opethaiwoh/Sentiment-Analysis-on-movie-reviews/README.md

 ##  Steps

-a) Read all the above data files (.csv and .txt) in python Pandas DataFrame.
+a) Read the data files (.csv and.txt) in a Python Pandas DataFrame.

-b) By using both CountVectorizer and TfidfVectorizer separately of the sklearn library, I performed the Logistic regression classification in the IMDb dataset and evaluated the accuracies in the test set.
+b) Used both CountVectorizer and TfidfVectorizer separately from the Sklearn library

+c) Performed logistic regression classification

-c) Classified the Amazon dataset using Logistic Regression and Neural Network (two hidden layers) and compare the performances and show the confusion matrices.
+c) Classified the dataset using logistic regression and neural networks (two hidden layers)

-d) Generated classification model with K-NN algorithms.
+d) Generated a classification model with K-NN algorithms.

-e) Fit and test the model for different values for K (from 1 to 5) using a for loop and record and plot the KNN’s testing accuracy in a variable (scores).
+e) Fit and test the model for different values of K (from 1 to 5) using a for loop